maddybartlett/ImprovedRLContinuousStateReps/README.md

 Repository to accompany [Bartlett, Simone, Dumont, Furlong, Eliasmith, Orchard & Stewart (2022)]() "Improving Reinforcement Learning with Biologically Motivated Continuous State Representations" ICCM Paper.

+**Note: Make sure to import all dependencies listed in the *requirements.txt* file

 ## Advantage Actor Critic (A2C) Network:

 Across all experiments the same A2C network was used.